 B. Voting generally required.
-No voting member shall refrain from voting on any matter unless abstaining pursuant to Subsection C of this rule.
-A failure to vote by any non-abstaining voting member who is present shall be deemed an affirmative vote and shall be so recorded.
+No voting member [shall] must refrain from voting on any matter unless they have abstained [abstaining pursuant to] in accordance with Subsection C of this rule.
+A failure to vote by any non-abstaining voting member who is present [shall be deemed] is recorded as consent with the decision of a majority of voting members who cast votes or in the case of a tie vote as a negative [an affirmative] vote. [and shall be so recorded.]